metasansana/pointify/README.md

 ##Notes

-Read up on [RFC6901](https://tools.ietf.org/html/rfc6901) before you use this transform.
+Check out [RFC6901](https://tools.ietf.org/html/rfc6901) before you use this transform.
 There is a nice example of its benefits [here](http://spacetelescope.github.io/understanding-json-schema/structuring.html) in relation to json schema.

-This transform only deals with references expected to be in other files at the moment.
+~This transform only deals with references expected to be in other files at the moment.
-Full support for in document schema is planned.
+Full support for in document schema is planned.~

+After using this on a project I no longer really see a need to support json pointer's syntax, doing so in a browserify transform seems like a lot of worth with little benifit.
+Maybe someday as an experiment, for now this transform is useful if you use what to have browserify combine some json files on your behalf.

-All it does is require the json file and place it into the document.
-The requires are relative to the document calling require.
+All it does is require the json file and place it into the document. ~The requires are relative to the document calling require.~ No longer uses requires, it will load the contents of the file and parse them into JSON.

 ## License